stassss2011/stassss2011/README.md

 <!-- <h4 align="center">Passionate .NET developer</h4> -->

 Welcome to my corner of GitHub!
-I’m a passionate **Backend Software Engineer** with a love for all things .NET, containers, and AI. 🌐✨
+I’m a passionate **Software Engineer** with a love for all things like .NET, containers, and AI. 🌐✨

 ## 🚀 What I Do
 - **.NET Development**: Crafting high-performance applications with C# and .NET. 🧩🔧